7RU7H/Archive/Brain-Hacking/Question-Based-Methodologies/Question-Based-Web-Application-Hacking-Methodology.md

 		- Are contextualising you content discovery bruteforce; understand the asset pick a contextually specific wordlist per stack?
 		- Have walked through the applicataion as a ordinary user?
 		- Have you pressed `[CTRL + F12]` yet? - Browser `Inspect` does not show HTML encoded characters
-		- Is it at static web page check extension that make pages dynamix index.html -> index.php,etc
+		- Is it at static web page check extension that make pages dynamic index.html -> index.php,etc
 	- Does the site provide text to scrap into wordlist?
 	- Virtual hosting?
 		- Fuzzable - rate limits?